Wyoming December 18, 2018

 The Cheyenne Depot was built at just the right time.
 One year later, Wyoming had experienced a terrible winter and a huge cattle loss.
-If the Depot had not already been constructed, chances are it would have been delayed or cancelled.
+If the Depot had not already been constructed, chances are it would have been delayed or canceled.
 Even if it had been built, it would have been a standard train depot, and far from the elegant station it is today.

 Where would you have traveled?
 Would you have wanted to head back east and rejoin family, or continue west, to build a new life on the coast?

-The Depot has now been fully converted into a museum, so you can experience the railroad as it was in its heyday.
+The depot has now been fully converted into a museum, so you can experience the railroad as it was in its heyday.